kunesj/omad/README.md

 Install on Windows
 -------
 You can download archived binary file from latest [release](https://github.com/kunesj/omad/releases) and just use that, or you can follow these instructions and install everything manualy.
-(When binnary for some reason doesnt work)
+(When binary for some reason doesnt work)

 1. Install Python 2
     - Download [Python 2.x](https://www.python.org/downloads/windows/) installer (includes pip and setuptools)